JoshuaViera/TableViewController-Tutorial/README.md

 <img src="https://github.com/alexpaul/TableViewController-Tutorial/blob/master/Images/drag-map-view-outlet.png" width="1078" height="744" />
 </p>

-The completed Main.storyboard file.
+The completed **Main.storyboard** file.
 A View Controller embedded in a Navigation Controller.
-The View Controller has a UIButton centered verticall and horizontally called "Settings".
-Tapping on the "Settings" button perform a push segue to the Table View Controller (SettingsViewController).
+The View Controller has a UIButton centered vertically and horizontally called "Settings".
+Tapping on the "Settings" button performs a push segue to the Table View Controller (SettingsViewController).
 The SettingsViewController consists of six UILabel's and a Map View.
 The UI elements are updated in the SettingsViewController using test values.
 In a production app the values of the SettingsViewController would be injected via an initializer or property on the SettingsViewController.

 <p align="center">
 <img src="https://github.com/alexpaul/TableViewController-Tutorial/blob/master/Images/completed-storyboard.png" weight="970" height="462" />